pytimer/envconfig/README.md

 value for `MYAPP_MANUAL_OVERRIDE_1`.
 Without this struct tag, it would have instead looked up `MYAPP_MANUALOVERRIDE1`.
 With the `split_words:"true"` tag it would have looked up `MYAPP_MANUAL_OVERRIDE1`.

+Envconfig will look for environment variables by making them lower-cased when the `upper:"false"` tag is supplied.
+Without this tag, `NoUpperCasedVar` above would look for an environment variable called `MYAPP_NOUPPERCASEDVAR`.
+With the setting applied it will instead looked up `myapp_nouppercasedvar`.

 ```Bash
 export MYAPP_MANUAL_OVERRIDE_1="this will be the value"